529 Plans and more: Innovative and effective ways to pay for education

 Here are some strategies that may help cover today’s expected and sometimes unexpected, educational costs.

-Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to invest for future education expenses.
+A 529 plan is a tax-advantaged way to invest for future education expenses.
 There are various advantages of investing in a 529 plan as well as planning strategies to be aware of.
-Earnings in a 529 plan grow tax-deferred, and withdrawals are generally exempt from federal and state income taxes if the funds are used for qualified education expenses including tuition, fees, room and board and supplies.3 Many states also offer a state income tax deduction or credit for contributions to 529 accounts but may limit the availability of such credit or deduction to only those contributions made to that state’s sponsored 529 plan.
+Earnings in a 529 plan grow tax-deferred, and withdrawals are generally exempt from federal and state income taxes if the funds are used for qualified education expenses including tuition, fees, room and board and supplies.
+Many states also offer a state income tax deduction or credit for contributions to 529 accounts but may limit the availability of such credit or deduction to only those contributions made to that state’s sponsored 529 plan.

 529 plans offer gift tax and accelerated contributions opportunities to gift potentially significant amounts from your estate while still retaining control of the assets as the account owner.
-For federal gift and estate tax purposes, your 529 plan contribution is considered a completed gift to the beneficiary and generally qualifies for the 2023 annual gift tax exclusion of $17,000 ($34,000 for married couples), enabling you to make contributions without being subject to the federal gift tax.
+For federal gift and estate tax purposes, your 529 plan contribution is considered a completed gift to the beneficiary and generally qualifies for the 2024 annual gift tax exclusion of $18,000 ($36,000 for married couples electing to split gifts), enabling you to make contributions without being subject to the federal gift tax.

-Additionally, for 2023, one can frontload their contribution to as high as $85,000 in one year per account/beneficiary ($170,000 for married couples) and elect to take that frontloaded contribution into account for purposes of the annual gift tax exclusion over a five-year period.1 The five-year gifting election is a feature unique to 529 plans and accelerated contributions increase the time that assets can potentially grow tax-free, boosting the potential account growth.
+Additionally, for 2024, you can frontload your contribution to as high as $90,000 in one year per account/beneficiary ($180,000 for married couples electing to split gifts) and elect to take that contribution into account for purposes of the annual gift tax exclusion over a five-year period.1 The five-year gifting election is unique to 529 plans and accelerated contributions increase the time that assets can potentially grow tax-free, boosting the potential account growth.

-A portfolio of zero-coupon municipal bonds can be a smart way at times to save for college.
+At times, a portfolio of zero-coupon municipal bonds can be a smart way to save for college.
 This type of fixed income security does not pay interest but instead can be bought at a substantial discount to its face value, which it pays in full at maturity, providing a lump sum equal to the initial investment plus imputed interest.
 A big plus with these bonds: when purchased from a government entity, their interest is often exempt from federal income tax and usually from state and local income tax as well.
-And if you need a specific amount of funds at a particular date – for example, when paying college tuition – a Financial Advisor can structure your portfolio so that the bonds mature right before payments would be due.

 When a gap looms between the cost of education and the ability to pay when due, most families reach for student loans by default.
 But they’re not always the right option.
 Interest rates on some student loans can exceed 7%; what’s more, for unsubsidized loans, that rate begins accruing the minute the loan is made, even though payments don’t start until after your child graduates.